ctadeusa/sdlf-ppb-br/docs/README.md

     LOCATION 's3://<<your-analytics-bucket-name>>/engineering/tienda/consolidado/';
     ```

-15. (Min 165) We will configure the Heavy Transformation data pipeline, that will populate the CONSOLIDATED ANALYTICAL (db_engineering_tienda_analytics.consolidado) table based on some defined dependencies.
+15. We will configure the Heavy Transformation data pipeline, that will populate the CONSOLIDATED ANALYTICAL (db_engineering_tienda_analytics.consolidado) table based on some defined dependencies.
 In this exercise the CONSOLIDATED ANALYTICAL table will be populated everytime that we ingest data in the sales_part_stage table.

     To configure this data pipeline logic, we will create a DynamoDB item with the required parameters.
 Please create a item leveraging the following link and pasting the associated JSON file.